ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 * [**Who/what will
     benefit?**](/notebook/2021/05/10/navigating-the-mlops-landscape): we'll set the stage
-    by asking who will benefit from adopting these tools.
+    by asking who will benefit by adopting these tools.
 Here, I'll introduce my version of the  ML lifecycle.
 * [**What do you want?**](#what-do-you-want): I'll describe a framework for categorizing MLOps tools, and outline a specific adoption strategy for each group.